 Rosetting is another adhesive phenomenon exhibited by P. falciparum-infected erythrocytes.
 Infected erythrocytes from some parasite isolates will bind mutiple uninfected erythrocytes and PfEMP1 appears to have a role in at least some rosetting.
 Possible receptors include complement receptor-1 (CR1), blood group A antigen, or glycosaminoglycan moieties on an unidentified proteoglycan.
 (See figure depicting possible receptor-ligand interactions involved in rosetting on another webpage.)

-The different types of DBL domains and CIDR (discussed above) bind to different endothelial cell receptors (Smith 2001; Craig and Scherf 2001).
+The different types of DBL domains and CIDR (discussed above) bind to different endothelial cell receptors (Craig and Scherf 2001).
 For example, DBLa, which comprises the first domain, binds to many of the receptors associated with rosetting.
 The binding of the CIDR to CD36 may account for the abundance of this particular binding phenotype among parasite isolates.

 (A webpage assembled by Hagai Ginsburg contains detailed figures depicting many aspects of host-parasite interactions, including: knob composition and receptor-ligand interactions, PfEMP-1 structure and binding specificities, endothelial cell receptors and rosetting.
 Sherman et al (2003) has reviewed the mechanisms of cytoadherence.)